warrenau/CONSTELATION/Documentation/simulation-status.md

 - The simulation failed because one of the STAR sims could not get the correct number of licenses.
 Trying again.
 - sim failed bc STAR_bot couldnt get enough licenses. will try again.
 - got error about detector file on line 256 in *`CONSTELTATION_3.py`*:

 ```
 ValueError: coupledTreat_det1.m has not been created or could not be read
 ```

 - however, both of the star simulations started and the simulation got the signal to go to the next step before failing. will investigate.
 - only one step of serpent simulation was completed. it should have continued to the next step after the star simulations both got through their first step.
 - changed density conversion function to do nothing because Cole's STAR simulations convert the density already
+- Got the same error again as above.
+Will investigate.
+    - I have concluded that the error is caused by the *`com.in`* file not having the correct signal.
+It still read -1 when the simulation failed, but it should have read 12 to signal the Serpent simulation to continue.
+I tried to use the code to write the signal in a separate python script and it did not work, which could be due to some memory problem or a coincidence that Serpent was trying to read at the same time.
+I changed the code as described below and the signal was written properly.
+When I tried the original code again, it also worked.
+I am making the change though to see if the syntax will help avoid the error.
+If not, I may have to add an arbitrary wait time.
+    - ```python
+      file_out = open('com.in','w')
+      file_out.write(str(signal.SIGUSR2.value))
+      file_out.close()
+      ```
+    - ```python
+      with open('com.in','w') as file_out:
+          file_out.write(str(signal.SIGUSR2.value))
+      ```